ietf-wg-cellar/matroska-specification/tagging.md

 can contact us any time for addition of such a missing tag.
 But it doesn't mean it will be accepted...
 Matroska files are not meant the become a whole database of people who made costumes for a film.
 A website would be better for that...
-It's hard to define what **SHOULD** be in and what doesn't make sense in a file.
-So we'll treat each request carefully.
+It's hard to define what **SHOULD** be in and what doesn't make sense in a file; thus, we'll treat each request carefully.

 We also need an official list simply for developers to be able to display relevant information in their own design (if they choose to support a list of meta-information they **SHOULD** know